benwilcock/spring-cloud-stream-demo/README.md

 #### Step 5: Tidy Up

-Once you're done, press `ctrl-c` in each terminal window to stop the microservices and stop the messaging servers.
+Once you're done with the applications, in the terminal windows for the `Loansource` and the `Loancheck` applications press `Ctrl-C`.

+If you're switching modes between Kafks and Rabbit, simply go back to **Step 2** and repeat the process.

+If you're completely done with the demo: to stop the Kafka and Rabbit servers in a terminal window in the root folder of the project, run the `./stop-servers.sh` script.
+This isn't necessary if you're just switching between modes.

 ## How it works

 Both apps are configured using a combination of Spring Boot autoconfiguration (based on dependencies) and regular `application.properties` entries (of which there are very few).

-Your chosen Maven profile controls which Spring Cloud Stream bindings are added as dependencies.
-If you choose `-Pkafka` then the `spring-cloud-stream-binder-kafka` JAR is added.
+Your chosen Maven profile controls which Spring Cloud Stream bindings are added as dependencies at compile time.
+If you choose `-Pkafka` then the `spring-cloud-stream-binder-kafka` JAR is added to the project.
 If you choose `-Prabbit` then the `spring-cloud-stream-binder-rabbit` JAR is added.
-Your choice also influences the `spring.profiles.active` property and the banner used at boot time (just so it's clear which mode you're running with in the console when you start).
+Your choice also influences the `spring.profiles.active` property and switches the banner used at boot time (just so it's clear which mode you're running in when you start up).

-The `loansink` application you started is generating `Loan` objects and serialising them as messages onto a Spring Cloud Stream topic called "applications".
-Under the hood, Spring Cloud Stream is working with either Kafka or RabbitMQ to establish the necessary messaging topic.
-The `loansink` is using the Spring scheduling feature alongside Spring Cloud Stream messaging to generate application messages and put them on the messaging topic.
+#### The Loansource Application

+The `@EnableBinding` annotation declared on the `LoansourceApplication` is acting as a `Source` of messages.
+By declaring our class as a `Source` will are asking Spring Cloud Stream to create a `MessageChannel` (which is called "output" by default).
+Any messages we create will be placed on this channel.
+Spring Cloud Stream will take care of creating this channel using our underlying messaging technology (either Rabbit or Kafka in this demo, depending on the Maven profile chosen).

+The `LoansourceApplication` defines a @Bean method which returns a `Supplier<>` (a Spring Cloud Function.
+This function simply generates `Loan` objects.
+Because this function's method name is declared in the `spring.cloud.stream.function.definition` property in the `application.properties`, these generated Loan objects are then automatically sent as messages on our message channel established above.

+#### The Loancheck Application

 Similarly, the `loancheck` application you started is subscribing to the messages coming from the `applications` topic and then sending them into either the `approved` or `declined` topics based on the message's content (specifically the amount of the loan, similar to a fraud checking facility).

 You'll notice there is zero Kafka or RabbitMQ specific code in this sample.
 This means the solution can focus almost exclusively on the business logic, bar a few configuration items.

+## Final Thoughts

-This allows you to focus on the business logic and use exactly the same solution on different messaging platforms.
-You could swap out Kafka or RabbitMQ for any of the other supported messaging solutions simply by changing the "binder" dependencies in the application POMs.
+As you can see, the separation of concerns introduced between the messaging logic and the messaging infrastructure is very healthy.
+It allows developers to focus on the business logic regardless of the messaging platform.
+You have very little messaging boilerplate and you can easily swap messaging solutions simply by changing the "binder" dependencies in the application POM.

-## Theres more
+## Theres more...

 Keep up to date with the latest information on Spring Cloud Stream visit the projects dedicated [website][1].
 At the time of writing, the messaging platforms supported by Spring Cloud Stream include Kafka, RabbitMQ, Amazon Kinesis, Google PubSub, and Azure Event Hub.